danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-05-create-an-spm-package-for-swiftui.md

 }
 ```

-Now, let's add a `SwipeGesture` initializer that lets people define actions when the gesture is created.
-Let's also add empty default values to reduce the amount of code people have to write when they only want to use one or some of these actions:
+Let's add an initializer that lets people define actions when creating a `SwipeGesture`, using empty default values to reduce the amount of actions that people must provide:

 ```swift
 public struct SwipeGesture: UIViewRepresentable {